Akai Pro MPK mini mkII - How to use the Editor

 - In the window that appears, select MPKmini2 from the Output area only, then press OK.
 It is not necessary to choose an input when sending presets to your MPK mini mkII.

 - Choose a program slot to store your assignments by clicking SEND under the chosen Program on the bottom left of the editor.

-- Finally, on the MPK Mini MKII, press and hold the PROG SELECT button and press the pad corresponding to the program of your choice (PROG 1, PROG 2, PROG 3, or PROG 4).
-This will load the new program and save it to the MPK Mini MKII.
-For example, if you sent your assignments to Program 1, use Pad 5 to select Program 1:
+- Finally, on the MPK mini mkII, press and hold the PROG SELECT button and press the pad corresponding to the program of your choice (PROG 1, PROG 2, PROG 3, or PROG 4).
+This will load the new program.
+For example, if your assignments were sent to Program 1, use Pad 5 to select Program 1.